ivantcholakov/starter-public-edition-3/README.md

 This is an older version of the platform.
 Further efforts will be applied on Application Starter 4, which supports multiple applications.
 See https://github.com/ivantcholakov/starter-public-edition-4

+PHP
+---

+If you are a beginner with little or no PHP experience, you might need to read a training tutorial like this one:

+PHP Tutorial for Beginners: Learn in 7 Days, https://www.guru99.com/php-tutorials.html

 CodeIgniter 3 Documentation
 -----------------------------